Last updated on May 17, 2023

 Do you have a bad diet?

 A bad diet can affect your health and appearance in different ways including hair loss.
-A diet lacking in essential food groups can deprive your body from the nutrients necessary in the growth of healthy hair.
+A diet lacking in essential food groups can deprive your body of the nutrients necessary for the growth of healthy hair.

 A diet which includes all your vitamins and nutrients can be supported by supplements to reach your nutritional targets.
 Protein, iron and vitamin A are especially important for hair growth and a deficiency in these vitamins is likely to lead to hair loss and balding or a lack of hair growth at the very least.

 Looking to add supplements to balance your nutritional needs and boost hair growth?
 Visit our online shop today.

 Balance is a very important concept when you consider your diet.
 Anything in excess can be damaging.
 In the case of hair growth and recovery, an excess of vitamin A can be counterproductive.